-Instead of placing this on the grill, I am going to suggest that you pop it under the broiler in your oven.
+Instead of placing this on the grill, I suggest that you pop it under the broiler in your oven.
 I think the broiler works very well in creating a toast that is evenly crispy all over.
 Also, using the broiler makes it easy to cook several pieces at once.
-I think the real key to making good Texas toast is making sure you toast both sides of the bread evenly.
-You want each side to be indistinguishable from the other.

 Texas Toast Recipe

 - 3 tablespoons butter

 - Spread butter evenly on both sides of the 4 bread slices.